FRENCH FOR ENGINEERS PROGRAMME

 Deadline for enrolment in summer: June 30th, 2018.

 REGISTRATION TO THE PROGRAMME

-If you are interested in joining our Summer French Language Programme 2016, please fill in the registration online at the following link:http://papei.estp.fr/insc/epf_accueil.html.
-This link will be available from April 25th 2016.
+If you are interested in joining our Summer French Language Programme 2018, please fill in the registration online at the following link:http://papei.estp.fr/insc/epf_accueil.html.
+This link will be available on April 2018.

 Payments will be made by direct credit to EPF bank account.
 Payments are due 4 weeks before your arrival.

 Please note :

 Classes begin on:

 - Monday July 2nd at 9:00 at EPF - 46/60 rue du Lycée-92330 SCEAUX